hillaby/chuck_lib/christmas_storm_cha/README.md

 It's very easy again: just run `ChristmasStormCha.sh`.

+(Currently this will generate the left and right tracks, but will not emit a sound.
+If you have enough CPU, you can remove the `--silent` option.
+To combine the two tracks you can use Audacity.)

 Listen to it here: https://soundcloud.com/hillaby/christmas-storm-cha-r34